RaymondWalker/create_Venv/README.md

 This will add a requirements.txt file along with a git repository.

+If you need an easier to remember command, simply change the name of the batch file.

 I hope this simple script offers as much utility to you as it does to me.